bibek22/blog/content/physics/laplace-equation.md

 <img src="/images/rod.png" width='400'/>

-Take any point along the rod, what our property #1 tells us is that the temperature at this point is the average of the temperature immediately next to it.
+Take any point along the rod, what the property #1 tells us is that the temperature at this point is the average of the temperature immediately next to it.
 Which is reasonable, right ?

-Because, part of the rod on one side is trying to cool the point and part of the rod on other side is trying to heat it up and the point eventually has to make peace with the both sides, and settle on the average temperature which doesn't change further.
+Because, part of the rod on one side is trying to cool the point and part of the rod on other side is trying to heat it up and the point eventually has to 'make peace' with the both sides, and settle on the average temperature which doesn't change further.

 This is true for every point in the rod.